My voice in Washington

 1Which is not completely unlike being the only gay in the village.

 2Why yes, that would be the phone company that I fired 18 months ago.
-No, no, this is the one we fired .
+No, no, this is the one we fired before we fired Vonage.

-When I demonstrating at the funerals of fallen soldiers around the country, I noted that several states were considering legislation to limit their protests.
+When I wrote about Fred Phelps and his roving band of inbreds demonstrating at the funerals of fallen soldiers around the country, I noted that several states were considering legislation to limit their protests.
 I did not realize at the time that Georgia was one of those states.

 Fred Phelps does not believe what he is doing.
 This is a scam.
 It's a business.
 They travel the country, set up websites telling you exactly when they'll be there, and using the most inflammatory statements all over the place, just to get someone to violate their rights for profit.
 Then they sue the military, the police force that was to protect them, and everyone that is around them for money.
 This is a sham, and it is a trap to get people sued.
 Every member of his family is an attorney.
 Phelps does not break the law.
 What he does is try to make you break the law by trying to punch your sensibilities about everything you hold dear, and then sue you and everyone municipality around him to the max...